-Florida has got two incredible features, which are Florida Keys and Everglades.
+Florida possesses two incredible features, which are Florida Keys and Everglades.
 They are the wild side of Florida.
 The first one is at sea, whereas the second one is in the lands.
 Visiting those places is definitely something to do if you plan on visiting this state of the U.S.

 Wild Florida at sea: the world-famous Keys presents an exciting diving museum and Marathon hosts a real turtle hospital.
 The Overseas Highway leaves Marathon via the famous 7-Mile Bridge, flying over the waters during Since 1938, the “highway over the sea” seas Highway) spans the straits that separate the 43 main islands of the Keys, with the Atlantic on the left and the Gulf of Mexico on the right.